 Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.

-Each RSC is supported by a headteacher board.
-Headteacher boards are made up of experienced academy headteachers and other sector leaders who advise and challenge RSCs on the decisions they make.
+Each RSC is supported by an advisory board.
+Advisory boards are made up of experienced academy headteachers and other sector leaders who advise and challenge RSCs on the decisions they make.

 RSCs work with the Education and Skills Funding Agency (ESFA) to provide oversight and scrutiny of academy trusts’ performance, in line with the established framework for academy trusts.

 RSCs also work closely with a number of partners.

 - intervening in academies that Ofsted has judged inadequate

 - intervening in academies where governance is inadequate

 - deciding on applications from local-authority-maintained schools to convert to academy status